 The early Tamil movies had a right mix of genres.
 There were masala action as there were socio-political movies, there were fairy tales as there were historical fictions.
 I think one of the most entertaining of all were the stories based on Hindu Gods and mythical characters.
 Don’t rate the yesteryear mythical classics with the new age graphical so called “Godly” movies.
-The way the modern movie directors showing Gods is something they should be ashamed of.
+The modern movie directors of mythical fiction should be given exclusive screening of Thiruvilayadal.

 The first movie that comes to any one’s mind when thinking about mythical movies is Thiruvilayadal.
 Thiruvilayadal is an excerpt of 4 stories from the 64 stories, which tells the greatness of the Hindu God Shiva.
 Lord Shiva according to South Indian beliefs has two sons, Vinayagar (Ganesh in North India) and Muruga (lesser known in the North with the name Karthik).
 Murugan fights with his parents as they give the divine fruit to the cleverer elder son and Murugan goes to the Palani Hills relinquishing all his virtues and luxuries.
 Different people try to convince him and finally his mother Parvathy explains the various godly miracles of his father Lord Shiva.

 The four episodes include the encounter with Nakkeeran, the poet in the Pandya Kingdom, the rift between Parvathi and Sivan – Parvathi being born as a fisher woman.
 The story of the over-proud singer and Sivan teaching him a lesson as a wood cutter.

 Sivaji Ganesan, Savithri, Muthuraman, Nagesh, Manorama, TS Balaiah were few of the huge star cast it had.
 The music was composed by the legendary KV Mahadevan and the movie was directed by AP Nagarajan.